 Don't let these executives and lawyers intimidate you.
 At Stephens, Anderson & Cummings, we know how to thoroughly investigate an accident and build a strong case in your favor.
-With decades of legal experience and having represented many people injured in truck accidents, our lawyers are ready to help you.
+With decades of legal experience and having represented many people injured in truck accidents, a personal injury attorney from our firm is ready to help you.

 Contact us today at (877) 920-9009 and discover what we can do for you.